BarbaraMcG/latinise/README.md

 process_LatinISE_for_Nexus.py

-This Python 3 script takes as input the .xml files from the Diorisis Ancient Greek corpus, and returns a series of files that can be used to train diachronic word embeddings according to the following format:
+This Python 3 script takes as input the .xml files from the LatinISE corpus, and returns a series of files that can be used to train diachronic word embeddings according to the following format: